zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/clair/_index.md

 ---
-title: Generate the vulnerability report using Clair on Arm
+title: Learn how to generate vulnerability reports using Clair on Arm servers

 description: Learn how to run Clair in the combined and the distributed mode, submit the containers to Clair and generate the Vulnerability report that can affect the content.